 Even in death those of this steadfast family continue on, heard and respected by the ones they leave behind.
 For generations their names are spoken, their dedication remembered.
 In this way even death is nothing to fear.

 Others mistake their hallmark honesty for a dull wit or a crude tongue.
 To do so reveals one’s own foolishness.
-While other families squabble and judge over niceties and feelings the Mineurs deal in facts and practical strength.
+While other families squabble and judge over niceties and feelings the Rocheaux deal in facts and practical strength.
 Just as they deny fear they also deny limits, pushing their bodies beyond exhaustion, clearing their minds of the thoughts that defeat others.
-Because of this most of the strongest warriors and workmen of the Loressaint have had the esteem of calling themselves a Rocheaux.
+Most of the strongest warriors and workmen of Luisant have had the esteem of calling themselves a Rocheaux.

 Skills: Mining, Heavy Weapons, Blacksmithing, Intimidate, Grit